Rudi Dolezal: Collaboration with Queen

 Freddie and I developed a language together.
 He was very, very, fast.
 He was very intelligent, very clever, and you had to be always on your toes.
 He was very impatient.
 He wasn't even finishing telling you what he wanted, but he wanted it that moment!

 Dolezal also said that Mercury was very diligent: "If I had a shoot where I said, 'Freddie, you have to get up at 5 a.m. because I want to have the sun going up behind you,' he was there 5 a.m.".
 He and Mercury developed a strong friendship.

 Dolezal knew that Mercury was not well when he came to him to shoot the music video to "These Are the Days of Our Lives".
 He said Mercury knew it was the last time he would be in front of a camera.
-Dolezal decided to film in black and white, in a "desperate attempt to conceal Mercury's physical deterioration".
+Although filmed in color, Dolezal decided to render the video in black and white, in a "desperate attempt to conceal Mercury's physical deterioration".
 The Queen's frontman had not yet reveled his illness to the public, nor did he talk about it except within a restricted inner circle of friends.
 The friends "did their best to carry on as normal".
 Dolezal stated that his friend didn't want any special treatment from them, and carried the disease bravely.

 Dolezal paid tribute to Mercury with his Freddie Mercury: The Untold Story, a Grammy-nominated documentary released in 2000.
 It was Dolezal's second Grammy Award nomination.